Antiblanks/template.phonegap.gulp.browserify.react.backbone/README.md

 • Install the tools

-run: 'npm install' in terminal within root of project folder and if not found then install Node.js and npm
+run: 'npm' in terminal within root of project folder and if not found then install Node.js and npm

 • Install the required npm dependencies